arifgarayev/AmazonDatabase/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue.svg)](https://linkedin.com/in/garayevarif/)

-Visual Basic GUI tool for XLS extension for clients to efficiently manage/track their product orders within a warehouse using this tool.
+Visual Basic GUI tool for XLS extension for clients to efficiently manage/track their product orders within a warehouse.
 It incorporates features such: adding, deleting, and editing existing product orders (CRUD).
 Offering automatic email notifications for shipping and price updates to keep customers informed.
 A powerful calculator for profit margins and costs is included.

 ## Usage